 Fell Ponies are great characters.
 Bred for centuries in the tough environment of the high moors known as fells in northern England, they are hardy animals that can look after themselves, yet also bond very closely with humans.
 People who buy a Fell Pony tend to fall in love with the breed and frequently talk about their great sense of humor.
 Traditional Fell Pony breeders live in the same harsh and beautiful environment as their ponies, and whenever they sell a Fell Pony, they are ensuring the survival of part of their proud regional heritage.

-Use and characteristics of the Fell Pony
+Use and characteristics of Fell Ponies

 Origin and history of breeding Fell Ponies